BubbuDert249/bedrockforge/README.md

 10. Run BedrockForge, click Enable on your mod <br>
 # FOR DEVS: <br>
 How the Windows port works?
 It runs on tkinter for GUI, PIL for mod icon and os,shutil for managing files and folders <br>
 How the Mac port works?
-It actually runs on shell to run the uncompiled AppleScript and AppleScript for copying and Dialogs for GUI <br>
+It runs on shell to run the uncompiled AppleScript and AppleScript for copying and Dialogs for GUI <br>
+The Mac port was built on Windows <br>
+The Mac port is for Edu Edition, because only Windows-based devices can run Bedrock, but ones that aren't (like Android or Mac) just have Edu <br>